 Kurgo sells a variety of dog travel accessories, such as leashes, carriers, beds, etc.

 Kurgo focuses on creating dog travel accessories that are affordable and have the customer and dog at heart.
-They believe in earning lifetime customers, and thus provide lifetime guarantees.
-They also ensure that their products are vigorously tested to be safe in their respective functions.
+They believe in earning lifetime customers and thus provide lifetime guarantees.
+They also ensure that their products are rigorously tested to be safe in their respective functions.

 In contrast to brands that seem more interested in earning money from dog owners, Kurgo’s love for dogs is evident all over their site.
-Kurgo works hand in hand with the Kurgo foundation, which supports “non-profits assisting animals in the wake of disaster”.
-Kurgo also collaborates with many local and national non-profit organisations that are “working hard to give humans a positive chance at life”.
+Kurgo works hand in hand with the Kurgo Foundation, which supports “non-profits assisting animals in the wake of disaster”.
+Kurgo also collaborates with many local and national non-profit organizations that are “working hard to give humans a positive chance at life”.

 "Why build Warby Parker?
 Because stylish eyewear shouldn't have to cost an arm and leg."

-Warby Parker sells affordable and stylish eyewear that are designed in-house on their online store.
+Warby Parker sells affordable and stylish eyewear designed in-house in their online store.